 I ran out of green thread, so I actually used 3 strands of green embroidery floss that I had on hand.
 That works just as well!
 I topped the tree off with a star, and left enough embroidery floss at the top to be able to hang the ornament!

-I love the simplicity of this – and that since it is a thick fiberous material that works well to hold essential oils.
+Since the felted wool is a thick fibrous material that works well to hold essential oils, it’s a good idea to make these ornaments multi-functional and turn them into essential oil diffusers as well.
 I have an artificial tree, so I never get the authentic pine smell in my house each year.
 But when I have a great smelling pine or fir or spruce or Christmas blend essential oil that I put on these ornaments, it gives my living room the smell like it is a real tree! (and without the mess of falling needles!)

-Here is another idea: take some white wool and the snowflake cookie cutter and needle felt a snowflake ornament!
+Here is another idea: take a small amount of wool (white) and the snowflake cookie cutter and needle felt a snowflake ornament!
+When all of the wool fibers are felted together, you can then decorate your snow flake with a few beads if you’d like!